agilebits/crackme/doc/README.md

 There are two commands here that help with generating a password challenge.
 They do not fully automate the process.
 There is a step that involves some manual editing.

+Note that these were put together as "throw-away scripts" by someone first playing with Go.
+Development pretty much stopped once they minimally worked.

+This documentation was originally intended for Bugcrowd, so that they could generate the challenges.
+But it is also useful to those participating in the challenges to see exactly how the challenges were generated.

 ## Step 1: `gentestpwds` to create random passwords with details

 `gentestpwds` generates random wordlist type passwords from a list of words given as standard input.
 It assumes that the wordlist doesn't contain duplicates.
 It does no sanity checking on its input.